-This section includes general competition information for RoboSub 2022 including competition schedule, Design Documentation, and Autonomy Challenge.
+This section includes general competition information including Competition Schedule, Design Documentation, and Autonomy Challenge.

 2.1 Competition Schedule

 The competition includes:

 - Design Documentation: Teams present a variety of design documentation prior to and during the competition. - Autonomy Challenge: - Qualifying Round: Teams assemble and test their AUV, participate in initial safety inspections, practice, and qualify for Semi-Finals in the water on one of the courses. - Semi-Finals Round: Teams complete runs on the Semi-Finals Courses to qualify for the Finals Round. - Finals Round: Teams complete runs on the Finals Course.